Mobile-Telematics/TelematicsApp-iOS/README.md

 Detailed documentation and the basic principle of operation can be found in the development portal https://docs.telematicssdk.com/docs/bluetooth-obd
 To fully work with this functionality, you need additional equipment, which we can provide upon your request.

+## Claims screen

+We also allow you to work with our `ClaimService` API.
+You can report road accidents, any damage to your vehicle, attach photos and fill out all the basic information about the incident directly from your mobile device.
+The created Claim can be considered on your side, which gives you the most modern approach for the insurance business and many other areas of activity.
+A detailed example of work is presented in our Telematics App in the `Claims` section.

 ## Other features

 We have tried to make for you convenient settings and easy entry for any part of the application.
 Having studied in more detail, you will see that you can customize any part of the Telematics App or Telematics SDK for your purposes, including fonts, official colors used in the application, and much more.